MOOI-Project-UvA/rule-editor/README.md

 You can always get back to this screen to add additional sources, or remove redundant sources or text fragments.

+Once you have selected the relevant sources for your task, you can go to the next step by clicking  the **Interpret sources** tab.

-Click on the **continue** button to get to the interpretation screen, or on the **back** button.
-In this version of the software, the only way to navigate between screens is by using the **continue** button or the **back** button.
+In the production version, you can click on the **continue** button to get to the interpretation screen, or on the **back** button.
+In preview version of the software, the only way to navigate between screens is by using the tabs at the top of the page.

-The buttons for the steps at the top of the screen can only be used when you are in step 3 (interpret sources).

 ### Interpret sources (step 3)

+#### Preview version

-The interpretation screen consists of a column on the left that contains the selected sources, and a screen for making FLINT frames on the right.
+The interpretation screen consists of four main panes:

-#### Expanding source text
+- **Source pane:** Contains the selected sources.
+- **Source of selected frame:** Indicates the source of the selected frame.
+- **Frames:** Lists the created frames by type.
+- **Edit:** Where you can create and modify FLINT frames.

+Each pane is collapsible, allowing you to allocate more space to the pane you are focussing on.

+**Source pane**

+**Expanding source text**
-You can use the **expand** and **collapse** icons to expand or collapse the text.
+You can use the **expand** and **collapse** icons to show or hide the text.

-#### Selecting text
+**Selecting text**
-Select a text fragment.
-You can select anything from a single word to multiple lines.
+Select a text fragment (from a single word to multiple lines).
+When your selection is complete, a modal dialog appears, allowing you to:

-When you click on the selected lines, you can create **frames** of the type **act**, **claim**, or **fact**.

-#### Making frames
+- Create a frame (**act**, **claim**, or **fact**), or
+- Link the selected text fragment to an existing frame.

+You can also click on selected lines to **delete** the selection or **open** the frame in the **Edit** pane for further analysis.

+**Source of selected frame**

+This pane provides an overview of the linked text fragments (per source) for the currently selected frame.

+**Frames**

+The **Frames** pane lists all created frames by type.
+You can filter frames by label using the search field at the top.
+Alternatively, you can switch to a network visualization, which shows how different frames are related.
+Switch between **List** and **Network** views using the provided radio buttons.

+**Edit**

+Here you can create, edit, and delete frames.
+Supported frame types are **act**, **claim**, and **fact**.

 ##### Facts
-When you make your first interpretations, start by making some **facts**.
+When starting your intepretation, begin by creating some **facts**.

 You create a **fact** by selecting a text fragment.
 Click on the selected fragment and click on the **fact** button.
 On the right-hand side of the view a **fact frame** emerges.

 The selected text appears in the fields **short name** and **full name**.
 If necessary one can make changes in the text, e.g. change the conjugation of an action from the *present perfect* to the *present simple tense*.

-For **facts** that refer to a longer text fragment, a short name can be added.
-The fact consists of:
+For **facts** with a longer text fragments, add a short name.

+A fact consists of:
 - the *text fragment* from a *source*
-- the *full name*, that is basically the same as the a literal text from the fragment, adjustments can be made regarding to:
+- the *full name*, that is the same as the a literal text from the fragment, adjustments can be made regarding to:
 	- the conjugation of the **action**,
-	- interpunction issues,
+	- punctuation issues,
 	- making a readable sentence in case of the combination of multiple fragments from a single sentence, or even from multiple sentences,
 	- making implicit information explicit (add a comment to explicitly lay down the implication).
 - a *short name* for longer text fragments.